tuuulip/tulip-desc/README.md

+## Tulip
-## Tulip blockchain as a service eescription
+Blockchain as a service base on Hyperledger Fabric
 ![demo](demo.gif)

 ## Installation